Papercloud/geo_query/README.md

 Saves you the hassle of writing your own location queries and uses pre-built and reusable methods.

+The current version only supports Rails **4.2+**.
+Request other versions by opening an issue.

 ##Install
 *These instructions already assume you have postgis enabled on your database, please follow the instructions here to enabled it https://github.com/rgeo/activerecord-postgis-adapter#install*